ma16/rpio/cc/Rpi/Pwm.md

 The flags FULL, EMPT, STA1 and STA2 are set and reset by the peripheral.

-The flags WERR, RERR, GAP1, GAP2 and BERR are raised by the peripheral and remains set until cleared by the application.
+The flags WERR, RERR, GAP1, GAP2 and BERR are raised by the peripheral and remain set until cleared by the application.
 Write 1 to clear a flag.
 (Writing 0 has no effect.)

 **BERR**

 An error has occurred while writing to registers via APB.
 This may happen if the bus tries to write successively to the same set of registers faster than the synchronizer block can cope with.
 Multiple switching may occur and contaminate the data during synchronisation.

 This kind of problem can be observed when writing twice in a row to the Control register (Use-Case-6).
-Since the effects are unpredictable, application developers should check for BERR after and try to prevent it.
-Adding additional read-cyles may be used as **work-around**.
-Still, this remains an open issue.
+Since the effects are unpredictable, application developers should check for BERR and retry the operation if BERR is raised.

 Note that the BERR flag appears always to be raised when the Control register is written but the clock-manager wasn't set-up yet (CM.PWM.CONTROL.ENAB=0).